• Skip to primary navigation

 You are going to love this new chocolate cake recipe!
 When my reader, Magee, asked me to convert her grandmother's Georgian Chocolate Pound Cake recipe to gluten free, I jumped at the challenge.

 I tried to stick to the original recipe as much as possible when converting it to gluten free.
-I reduced the sugar amount a little bit and opted for a chocolate ganache topping.
-I will include her grandmother's delicious sour cream frosting recipe below.
+I slightly reduced the sugar amount and opted for a chocolate ganache topping.
+I will include her grandmother’s delicious sour cream frosting recipe below.

 If you love cake as much as we do, check out all of my delicious gluten free cake recipes on the blog!